hidefromkgb/gif_load/README.md

                        [`GIF_BKGD`:] restore the background color (or
                        transparency, in case `GIF_WHDR::tran` ≠ −1) in the
-                       boundaries of the current frame; [`GIF_PREV`:] restore the image state that used to be before it was blended with the current frame; *N.B.:* if right before a `GIF_PREV` frame came a `GIF_BKGD` one, the state to be restored is before a certain part of the resulting image was filled with the background color, not after!
+                       boundaries of the current frame; [`GIF_PREV`:] restore the last image whose mode differed from this one, functionally equivalent to `GIF_BKGD` when assigned to the first frame in a GIF; *N.B.:* if right before a `GIF_PREV` frame came a `GIF_BKGD` one, the state to be restored is before a certain part of the resulting image was filled with the background color, not after!